On this page

 • Threats of Violence: Any language or conduct that could be reasonably interpreted as an effort to intimidate or threaten another.

-• Harassment Based on a Protected Class: Unwelcome verbal, written, or physical conduct based on a protected classification (race, sex, color, national or ethnic origin, age, religion, marital status, handicap or disability, sexual orientation, genetic information, or any other legally protected classification) that has the purpose or effect of unreasonably interfering with an individual’s work or education (including living conditions, extracurricular activities, and social life); creating an intimidating, hostile, or offensive environment; or constituting a threat to an individual’s personal safety.
+• Harassment Based on a Protected Class: Unwelcome verbal, written, or physical conduct based on a protected classification (race, sex, color, national or ethnic origin, age, religion, marital status, handicap or disability, sexual orientation, gender identity, genetic information, or any other legally protected classification) that has the purpose or effect of unreasonably interfering with an individual’s work or education (including living conditions, extracurricular activities, and social life); creating an intimidating, hostile, or offensive environment; or constituting a threat to an individual’s personal safety.

 • Harassment Other Than That of a Protected Class: Unwelcome behaviors that are persistent or repetitive and create an unreasonably uncomfortable educational, work, or living environment for an individual, or unreasonably interfere with an individual’s academic or job performance and opportunities.

 Please note that not every act that might be offensive to an individual or a group necessarily will be considered a violation of Community Standards.
-Alleged acts of sexual or gender-based harassment will be addressed through the Sexual and Gender-based Misconduct Policy.
+Alleged acts of sexual or gender-based harassment will be addressed through the Sexual and Gender-based Misconduct Policies.

 Hazing